paulo3011/sparkfy/project4-datalake-on-aws/runtime/README.md

 __S3A client__

 S3A client support were used for perfomance improvement, Hadoop’s “S3A” client offers high-performance IO against Amazon S3 object store and compatible implementations.
+Only S3A is actively maintained by the Hadoop project itself.

 ### table's partitions: